 The Unexpected Gifts of Growing Older: Finding Joy, Freedom & Wisdom

-Scratch that—it’s got some downright great parts, forced on us or not.
-As I move into my late 50s, this old dog is finding upsides that make the ride worth it.
+As I move into my late 50s, now 57, this old dog is finding some genuine upsides that make the ride worth it.

-This isn’t about pretending wrinkles are cool; it’s about the stuff that makes you grin despite them.
-To anyone out there feeling the years—hang tight, you’re not alone.
+This isn’t about pretending wrinkles are cool; it’s about the stuff that you can enjoy despite them.
+To anyone out there feeling stressed about leaving all signs of your youth behind, hang tight, you’re not alone!

 When I was a kid, I’d see older folks laughing in public and think, “How are they so carefree?
 Don’t they know they don’t look ‘cool’?”